Tanmoy-Rath/gettingandcleaningdata/CODE-BOOK.md

 **`bandsEnergy`** : Energy of a frequency interval within the 64 bins of the FFT of each window<br/>
 **`angle`** : Angle between to vectors

-Additional vectors obtained by averaging the signals in a signal window sample.
+Some additional vectors were obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable as follows:

 angle.tBodyAccMean.gravity.<br/>
 angle.tBodyAccJerkMean..gravityMean.<br/>